 - We will write to you within 14 days of receiving your request for a review, confirming our

 final position on your complaint and explaining our reasons.

 - If you are still not satisfied you can then contact the Legal Ombudsman about your complaint.
-Normally you will need to bring a complaint to the Legal Ombudsman within 6 months of receiving a final written response from us about your complaint or within 6 years of the act or omission about which you are complaining occurring (or if outside of this period, within three years of when you should reasonably have been aware of it).
-The Ombudsman will normally be the first point of contact for a complaint but you can report the matter directly to the Solicitors Regulation Authority (SRA) if you think the firm or anyone regulated by the SRA at the firm has breached an SRA Principle.
+Normally you will need to bring a complaint to the Legal Ombudsman within 6 months of receiving a final written response from us about your complaint.
+The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
+The Ombudsman will normally be the first point of contact for a complaint if this has not been resolved through our complaints procedure but you can report the matter directly to the Solicitors Regulation Authority (SRA) if you think the firm or anyone regulated by the SRA at the firm has breached an SRA Principle.